rmsteadman/dataviz-project/README.md

   app.run()
 ~~~

-A Demo Application featuring HTTP requests from the client to server (files included in this repo under `flask-starter`):
+A Demo Application featuring basic templates (and sending data with them) and HTTP requests from the client to server (files included in this repo under `flask-starter`):

-*Note:* For this example, the data incoming to the sample api route `/api/data` will look like:
+*Note:* For this example, the data incoming to the Sample HTTP Request Route `/api/data` will look like:
 ~~~js
 {
   'number': 10000,